mjudeikis/containers.ninja/_posts/2018-04-11-openshift-prod-dev-router-sharding.md

 Set-Cookie: 2e2307f4645f03dde968155c002d6b44=8316f5abdc2526e8edcb1b110e430325; path=/; HttpOnly; Secure
 Cache-control: private
 ```
-By spliting traffic we make sure we can meet our application SLA's and at the same time manage less clusters.
-By having everyhting in one cluster, we can save on hardware, people resources and maintenance costs.
-But before you jumo towards "one cluster architecture", ask yourself - are you ready for this?
+By splitting traffic we make sure we can meet our application SLA's and at the same time manage less clusters.
+By having everything in one cluster, we can save on hardware, people resources and maintenance costs.
+But before you jump towards "one cluster architecture", ask yourself - are you ready for this?

-This blog post is simplified version of [openshift router documentation](https://docs.openshift.com/container-platform/3.9/install_config/router/default_haproxy_router.html) and you have Prometheus already running.
+This blog post is simplified version of [openshift router documentation](https://docs.openshift.com/container-platform/3.9/install_config/router/default_haproxy_router.html)

 Special thanks for help to [@noeloc](https://twitter.com/noeloc)